-The UDZ 1, UDZ 2 and UDZ 3 forms do not have to be submitted to SARS unless specifically requested for verification or an audit.
+The UDZ 1, UDZ 2 and UDZ 3 forms do not have to be submitted to SARS unless specifically requested.
 The forms should therefore be retained for audit purposes.

 A UDZ 4 form must be completed by developers for each building of which the cost is likely to exceed R5 million (see 10.3).
 This form must be submitted to udz4@sars.gov.za.
 As mentioned above, the submission of this form does not mean that the allowance has been accounted for and a tax return form must be submitted to claim the allowance.